How Anxious Am I? Take This Anxiety Self-Assessment

 • Leibowitz Social Anxiety Scale (LSAS)

-Regardless of the number of measurement instruments, the first tool you should use is your health care physician or mental health professional.
-If you suspect you are suffering from anxiety or an anxiety disorder speak to your doctor.
-You can expect your health care provider to perform a physical exam, inquire about your symptoms, and may perform a blood test to discover any underlying conditions that may also be responsible for symptoms.
+Regardless of the number of measurement instruments, the first resource you should use is your health care physician or mental health professional.
+If you suspect you are suffering from anxiety or an anxiety disorder, speak to your doctor.
+Your health care provider will perform a physical exam, inquire about your symptoms, and may order labwork with other tests to discover any underlying conditions that may be responsible for symptoms.

 Anxiety’s sole purpose is to protect us from danger by allowing us to react quickly to emergencies.
-The issue becomes when our limbic system does too good of a job, some of what our brains begin to perceive as danger is really completely harmless to us, such as public speaking, finishing up that report, or missing a few hours of sleep.
+The issue becomes when our limbic system does too good a job; some of what our brain begins to perceive as dangerous is harmless to ourselves, such as public speaking, finishing up a report, or missing a few hours of sleep.

 Scientific benefits of normal anxiety levels include: